S-Vermeer/S-Vermeer.github.io/docs/reference/documents/Feedback report.md

 ![initial designs app1](/assets/initial-designs-app1.png)
 ![initial designs app2](/assets/initial-designs-app2.png)

-### Preparation
+### 1.1 Preparation

 #### Expo / Survey

 On March 27th there was an interactive poster market where students could use the visitors to verify their concepts and projects.
 In preparation for this, we made a survey to test our clickable prototype.

-The goal of our survey is to get an overview of our testers so we could relate them to our personas, see what their current knowledge of fine dust is, and get feedback on both the concept and designs.
+The goal of our survey is to get an overview of our testers so we could relate them to our [personas](/assets/personas.png), see what their current knowledge of fine dust is, and get feedback on both the concept and designs.

 The questions prepared in a printed survey were: